mcaregnatto/mcaregnatto/README.md

-Mechanical Engineer | Enthusiastic about Technology | Problem Solver
+Mechanical Engineer | Enthusiastic about Technology

 Hello there! 👋 I'm Mateus, a Mechanical Engineer with a strong passion for technology.
 I'm constantly studying Software Engineering to enhance my problem-solving skills and find innovative solutions to the challenges I encounter in my daily life.